-As part of the next-generation ARM Climate Research Facility efforts, the Facility is adding modeling to its suite of capabilities.
+As part of the next-generation Atmospheric Radiation Measurement (ARM) user facility efforts, ARM is adding modeling to its suite of capabilities.
 A new modeling project ties together observation data and large-eddy simulation (LES) modeling to support the study of atmospheric processes, the improvement of observational retrievals, and parameterizations of clouds, aerosols, and radiation in climate models.

 LES ARM Symbiotic Simulation and Observation Workflow

 A two-year, high-resolution, model development pilot project combines observational and modeling elements to enable a new level of scientific inquiry.
 This pilot project, called LASSO—the LES ARM Symbiotic Simulation and Observation workflow, is laying the groundwork to produce routine LES modeling at the ARM Southern Great Plains (SGP) atmospheric observatory, with LASSO completing the pilot phase in 2017.